DanielDiazHernandezPP/ProntoPagaDocs/reference/PAYOUTS/payout-ecuador-ponle-mas.md

 deprecated: false
 hidden: false
 metadata:
-  title: Create a new payout in Ecuador with Ponle más
+  title: Crear un nuevo retiro - Ecuador Ponle más | ProntoPaga Docs
   description: >-
     This endpoint is used to create a new payout in Ecuador through Ponle más using the ProntoPaga API.
 This guide covers required parameters, the use of